-We offer Online CPR certification courses for Community, Workplace Employees, Healthcare professionals, and all Utah residents, including those in Salt Lake City and Provo.
+We offer CPR classes online for Community, Workplace Employees, Healthcare professionals, and all Utah residents, including those in Salt Lake City and Provo.
 CPR classes make it easy to gain the skills needed to respond during cardiac or breathing emergencies.
 Thousands of institutions and organizations accept our course certification worldwide.
 As a result, we are trusted by hundreds of thousands of professionals and healthcare providers worldwide for their employment growth.

-Our online training in CPR, first aid, and basic life support follows the latest American Heart Association & Emergency Cardiovascular Care/ILCOR guidelines.
+Our CPR, BLS, and first aid course online follows the latest American Heart Association & Emergency Cardiovascular Care/ILCOR guidelines.
 We are also OSHA Standard compliant to ensure that you get a quality education.
 From receiving your comprehensive training materials, studying the online coursework, taking the certification exam, and getting your certificate of completion, you can count on us.

 Cardiopulmonary resuscitation (CPR) manually pumps blood to deliver oxygen to the organs during a cardiac arrest when the heart cannot do it on its own.
 When it is not beating, the heart fails to pump blood to the body's major organs, including the brain and kidneys.
 These organs need the oxygen contained in blood to survive, and without it, severe brain damage will occur within four minutes, and the victim will die within ten minutes.
 Therefore, performing CPR immediately following a cardiac arrest improves the victim's chance of survival.